-To be great, a hotel needs a team -- both management and front-line staffers—with emotional intelligence.
-This means intuitive people sense, empathy, and genuineness.
+To be great, a hotel needs a team—both management and front-line staffers—with emotional intelligence.
+This means intuitive people sense, empathy, and genuine interest.

 There's the phrase "hospitality personality," which goes further than cheerfulness.
-That's important, but so are natural kindness, graciousness, humor, and joie de vivre.
-A person who quietly makes guests feel comfortable and important.
+That's important, but so is natural kindness, graciousness, humor, and joie de vivre.
+A person who quietly makes guests feel comfortable and important is important.

 You could boil all this down to the question: does the guest feel that a hotel staffer really cares about them?
-Sadly, I'd say that this happens 10% of the time.
+Sadly, most travelers experience this 10 percent of the time.

 Easy Checkin and Checkout

 Check-in should be personalized, quick, genuinely friendly, and thorough.
-I like the trend of roving staffers checking guests in swiftly via an iPad, as at Nobu Hotel Caesars Palace in Vegas.
+You may enjoy the trend of roving staffers checking guests in swiftly via an iPad, as at Nobu Hotel Caesars Palace in Vegas.

 A guest's first contact with the hotel is the valet, doorman, and bellman.
 These staffers must communicate "welcome," in words, smiles, and body language.
-They should be happy to serve guests, and not angling for a tip…or, as in some boutique hotels, silently critiquing you, your clothes, your luggage, your car.
+They should be happy to serve guests, and not angling for a tip, or as in some boutique hotels, silently critiquing you, your clothes, your luggage, or your car.

 As far as bellboys, luggage should be delivered to your room within 10 minutes.
 Period.